MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-table-storage-copy-activity.md

     :::image type="content" source="./media/connector-azure-table-storage/source-query.png" alt-text="Screenshot showing Use query when selecting Query." :::

     - **Table**: Specify the name of the table in the Azure Table Storage database instance.
-Select the table from the drop down list or enter the name manually by selecting **Edit**.
+Select the table from the drop-down list or enter the name manually by selecting **Edit**.
     - **Query**: Specify the custom Table storage query to read data.
 The source query is a direct map from the `$filter` query option supported by Azure Table Storage, learn more about the syntax from this [doc](/rest/api/storageservices/querying-tables-and-entities#supported-query-options), and see the examples in the following Azure Table source query examples:

         > [!Note]